Skip to content

 └── regional_nest

-The root node sits at the top of the DataTree ('/') and each of its child nodes can have children (sub-groups) of their own.
-In the example above, the root node has two children storing the outputs of the global and nested regional domains of an ocean model simulation.
+The root node sits at the top of the DataTree ('/') and each of its child nodes can have children (or sub-groups) of their own.
+In the example above, the root node has a single child node (global) storing the global domain outputs of an ocean model simulation.
+This in-turn has a single child node (regional_nest) storing the outputs of a regional nest inside the global domain.

 In summary, an xarray.DataTree can help ocean modellers organise complex outputs (nested domains, groups of variables) in a natural, hierarchical way by acting as a container for a collection of related xarray.Datasets.